Edgar Wright's unrealized projects: Shadows

-In November 2015, it was announced that Wright would direct and co-write with David Walliams a DreamWorks Animation film centered on "the concept of shadows", that has been in development since 2010.
+In November 2015, it was announced that Wright would direct and co-write with David Walliams a DreamWorks Animation film centred on "the concept of shadows", that has been in development since 2010.
 Shadows, as the film was known, was to be Wright's animation directorial debut.
 The film has been in development for a long time, changing directors.
 Mark Dindal, who created the film's original story, was involved between 2010 and 2012, was replaced by Alessandro Carloni from 2012 to 2015, and Wright is slated to develop the picture.
 Three drafts of the script were written but the project is on hold due to staff changes at DreamWorks leaving it in limbo.

 Baby Driver 2

 Discussions of a sequel began in December 2017, with Wright announcing his intent to develop a script to the media.
 The writer-director began drafting the screenplay in January 2019, introducing an ensemble of new characters to advance the story.
-By July 2019, Wright had shown Elgort a copy of the completed script, currently under a tentative working title.
+By July 2019, Wright had shown Ansel Elgort a copy of the completed script, currently under a tentative working title.
 In January 2021, Wright confirmed that he had finished writing the sequel's script.

+2020s

+Set My Heart to Five

+In March 2020, it was announced that Wright would be directing an adaptation of the book Set My Heart To Five by Simon Stephenson, who would also have written the screenplay.
+The story follows an android dentist named Jared in the year 2054, as he undergoes an emotional awakening after he is introduced to the world of 80s and 90s movies.
+The film was set to be produced by Working Title Films and Focus Features.

+The Chain

+In June 2020, Deadline Hollywood reported that Wright would direct an adaptation of the 2019 novel The Chain by Adrian McKinty for Universal Pictures, with the screenplay written by Jane Goldman.
+It was scheduled to go into production in late 2023, but filming cancelled due to scheduling issues related to 2023 SAG-AFTRA strike.

+Barbarella remake

+In 2024, Wright was in talks to direct Sydney Sweeney as Barbarella in a remake of the 1968 film, for Sony Pictures.

+Bond 26

+In a 2025 report published by Puck, Wright was revealed as one of several directors who were in negotiations with producers Amy Pascal and David Heyman to direct the 26th James Bond film at Amazon MGM Studios.
+Denis Villeneuve would ultimately be chosen as the director.